Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 Reliefs' Sassanian

-There are some reliefs in the Naqsh-e Rustam belong to the Sasanian era.
+There are some reliefs in the Naqsh-e Rustam that belong to the Sasanian era.
 In the first relief of the right, except for a large hole in it, no carving was cleft.
-It seems that this work belongs to the late Sassanid period, which was intended to carve to the main events of the Sassanid era.
+It seems that this work belongs to the late Sassanid period, which was intended to commemorate the main events of the Sassanid era.

 • Investiture of Narses by Anahita